 In this section, we explain our algorithm for single-channel images only.
-As for color images, we decompose the input image into channels (in e.g. RGB space or CIELAB space), and process each channel independently.
-Note that this is a common strategy for processing color images [29], [36].
+For color images, we decompose the input image into channels (in e.g. RGB space or CIELAB space), and process each channel independently.
+This is a common strategy for processing color images [32], [39].